sethen/dotfiles/README.md

 # Quickstart

-To run these dotfiles quickly just source the `run.sh` file.
+To run these dotfiles quickly just execute the `init.sh` file.

 # Environments